Skip to Content

 What a Health Food Blogger Really Eats: 4 Ways I’m Not as Healthy as You Think and Why I Am OK with That

 In a world where we are bombarded with messages about what is “healthy” and what is “junk,” figuring out how to feed yourself and your family can lead to feelings of guilt, shame, resentment, and regret.
 My goal is to end those negative feelings about food.
-So, I wanted to give you a glimpse into what I, as a health food blogger and health coach, really eat on a regular basis.
+So, I wanted to give you a glimpse into what a health food blogger really eats on a regular basis.
 In doing this I think you will find that I am not as healthy as you think and I’ll share why I’m OK with that.

 ice cream: eating treats is one of the ways I may be not as healthy as you think